pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Help sort our Wish List

-Have you found a deal-breaker that's shutting you out somehow, stopping you from playing this game some more?
+Have you found a deal-breaker that's shutting you out somehow, stopping you from playing this Game some more?

 Tell us what it is?

-Like we could give this game a more game-like feel, if we completed a full Python Command every time you pressed a Key inside the Drawing Window.
+Like we could give this Game a more game-like feel, if we completed a full Python Command every time you pressed a Key inside the Drawing Window.
 Or we could rewrite our Arrow Keys Demo to have 4 Turtles draw it, not just 1.
 Or we could figure out how to show the Turtle